mandober/enwars/README.md

 ## BASH
 The full pathname used to execute the current instance of bash.
-Example value: `/bin/bash/`.
-> `set by bash`
+> Shell: bash
+> Type: pathname
+> Example: `/bin/bash`

 ## BASHOPTS
 A colon-separated list of enabled shell options.
 Each word in the list is a valid argument for `shopt -s|-u`.
 If this variable is in the environment when Bash starts up, each shell option in the list will be enabled before reading any startup files.
+> Shell: bash
+> Type: colon-separated values
+> Attributes: readonly
-Example value: `dotglob:extglob:extquote:globstar:lastpipe`
+> Example: `dotglob:extglob:extquote:globstar:lastpipe`
-> `readonly`, `set by bash`

 ## BASHPID
 Expands to the process ID of the current Bash process.
 This differs from `$$` under certain circumstances, such as subshells that do not require Bash to be re-initialized.
-Example value: `4`
-> `readonly`, `set by bash`
+> Shell: bash
+> Type: integer
+> Attributes: readonly

 ## BASH_ALIASES
 An associative array variable whose members correspond to the internal list of aliases as maintained by the alias builtin.
-Elements added to this array appear in the alias list;
-however, unsetting array elements currently does not cause aliases to be removed from the alias list.
+Elements added to this array appear in the alias list; however, unsetting array elements currently does not cause aliases to be removed from the alias list.
 If unset, it loses its special properties, even if it is subsequently reset.
-> `special`, `ass.array`, `set by bash`
+> Shell: bash
+> Type: associative array
+> Attributes: special

 ## BASH_ARGC
 An array variable whose values are the number of parameters in each frame of the current bash execution call stack.
 The number of parameters to the current subroutine (shell function or script executed with `source`) is at the top of the stack.
 When a subroutine is executed, the number of parameters passed is pushed onto BASH_ARGC.
 The shell sets BASH_ARGC only when in extended debugging mode, `shopt -s extdebug`.
+> Shell: bash
+> Type: indexed array
+> Attributes: debug

 ## BASH_ARGV
 An array variable containing all of the parameters in the current bash execution call stack.
 The final parameter of the last subroutine call is at the top of the stack; the first parameter of the initial call is at the bottom.
 When a subroutine is executed, the parameters supplied are pushed onto BASH_ARGV.
 The shell sets BASH_ARGV only when in extended debugging mode, `shopt -s extdebug`.
+> Shell: bash
+> Type: indexed array
+> Attributes: debug

 ## BASH_CMDS
 An associative array variable whose members correspond to the internal hash table of commands as maintained by the `hash` builtin.
-Elements added to this array appear in the hash table; however, unsetting array elements currently does not cause command names to be removed from the hash table. *If unset, it loses its special properties*, even if it is subsequently reset.
+Elements added to this array appear in the hash table; however, unsetting array elements currently does not cause command names to be removed from the hash table.
+If unset, it loses its special properties, even if it is subsequently reset.
+> Shell: bash
+> Type: associative array
+> Attributes: special

 ## BASH_COMMAND
 The command currently being executed or about to be executed, unless the shell is executing a command as the result of a trap, in which case it is the command executing at the time of the trap.

 ## BASH_COMPAT
 The value is used to set the shell’s compatibility level.
 See The Shopt Builtin, for a